-The fair value of securities not quoted in an active market may be determined by the Company based on historical experience and other factors that are considered to be relevant.
-Where no market data is available, the Company may value positions using its own models, which are usually based on valuation methods and techniques generally recognised as standard within the industry.
-The inputs into these models are primarily recent similar arm's length market transactions if available, and reference to the current fair value of another instrument that is substantially the same.
+The fair value of securities not quoted in an active market may be determined by the Group, based on historical experience and other factors that are considered to be relevant.
+Where no market data is available, the Group may value positions using its own models, which are usually based on valuation methods and techniques generally recognised as standard within the industry.
+The inputs into these models are primarily recent similar arm's length market transactions, if available, and reference to the current fair value of another instrument that is substantially the same.

 The estimates and underlying assumptions are reviewed on an ongoing basis.
-Changes to accounting estimates are recognised in the period in which the estimate is revised based on the latest available information.
+Revisions to accounting estimates are recognized in the period in which the estimate is revised if the revision affects only that period, or in the period of the revision and future periods if the revision affects both current and future periods.

-Notes to the Financial Statements 31 December 2018 (Expressed in Bahamian dollars) (Continued)
+Notes to the Consolidated Financial Statements 31 December 2018 (Expressed in Bahamian dollars) (Continued)